gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 > 	* But: It's very intricate.
 Tread with caution.

-But I still don't understand despite avoiding recycling memory in time, there are other way to resolve this address ABA problem?
+But I still don't understand despite avoiding recycling memory in time, there are other ways to resolve this address ABA problem?

 There is an [attempt](https://nullprogram.com/blog/2014/09/02/) in option 3 written in C11, apparently this attempt has hardware limitation.